royal-road/email-scribe/README.md

 ## ISSUES TO SOLVE

-- Remove all Stampready data-attributes from the final HTML because they're not valid html attributes and might cause issues.
+- [x] Remove all Stampready data-attributes from the final HTML because they're not valid html attributes and might cause issues.
 (Same for singleline, multiline tags)
-- Header-BG-color stops working if a new Header-BG is provided.
+- [] Header-BG-color stops working if a new Header-BG is provided.

 ### Next set of features 26th Aug

-- [] Create a save/load system, possibly even generate preview thumbnails
+- [x] Create a save/load system, ~~possibly even generate preview thumbnails~~

--
+### Next set of features 27th Aug

+- [] Add a way to edit global settings for selected blocks at once.
+- [] Add an iframe-to-editor binding.
+(So that when a block is selected, it's properties are shown in the editor)

 # Deprecated